A doorway in central Oxford

 The scholarships are open to candidates who meet the eligibility criteria - see the Eligibility section of this page for further details.
 Eligible courses are available in a broad range of academic subjects.

 Each scholarship will cover course fees in full in addition to a £10,000 grant towards living expenses.
-Free accommodation and meals, when the college kitchens are open, will be provided to scholars by the participating colleges.
+Free accommodation and meals will be provided to scholars by the participating colleges.

 Eligibility

-Up to 18 scholarships are available for applicants to eligible full-time taught master’s courses, who are:
+These scholarships are available for applicants to one-year full-time taught master’s courses, who are:

 • nationals of Ukraine, and;